CenturyLiu/Carla-GUI/README.md

 ## Project Purpose

-The [CARLA simulator](https://carla.org/) is a powerful open source tool developed to "support development, training, and validation of autonomous driving systems".
-To properly utilize the powerful function provided by the CARLA simulator, however, users need to have
+The [CARLA simulator](https://carla.org/) is a powerful open source tool developed to "support development, training, and validation of autonomous driving systems" ([introduction, CARLA Simulator](https://carla.org/)).
+To properly utilize the powerful functionality provided by the CARLA simulator, however, users need to have:

-   - in depth understanding about the function provided by the simulator
+   - an in depth understanding about the function provided by the simulator
    - basic knowledge about vehicle control
    - basic knowledge about python

- Meeting all these requirements is definitely not a easy job for beginner researchers in the field of vehicle-human interaction.
-To make life **easier** for those researchers, we are here to present our **simple GUI**, which is an interface for users to create and conduct experiments inside the CARLA simulator.
+ Meeting all these requirements is definitely not easy for begining researchers in the field of human-vehicle interaction.
+To make life **easier** for those researchers, a **simple GUI** has been developed, which provides an interface for users to create and conduct experiments using the CARLA simulator.

  ## Function introduction